Hotel Dusk: Room 215: Development

 Hotel Dusk was in production for about a year and a half.
 The development team comprised 20 staff members.
 In an interview with QJ.net, director Taisuke Kanasaki explained that the development team wanted Hotel Dusk to have "an unprecedented visual expression not found in any other game".

 The game uses rotoscoping to animate its characters.
 Game environments are illustrated in a brushwork style, with backgrounds drawn half-finished and 3D objects strewn about.
-While not a first in gaming, rotoscoping is still rare in most games (with only a handful, including the original Prince of Persia, using the animation style).
-Many of the character designs were actually influenced by their actors.
+While not a first in gaming, rotoscoping was still rare in most games (with only a handful, including the original Prince of Persia, using the animation style).
+Many of the characters' designs were influenced by the appearance of their actors.

 Reception

 Hotel Dusk: Room 215 received "generally favorable reviews" according to review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 33 out of 40.

-The game was selected as one of Gaming Target's "52 Games We'll Still Be Playing From 2007".
+The game was selected as one of Gaming Targets "52 Games We'll Still Be Playing From 2007".
 It was the 76th best-selling game in Japan in 2007, with 213,208 copies sold.
 A retrospective at Kotaku described the experience as "a big puzzle; everyone has a secret, and the writing (and localization) is done so well."
 The reviewer added that they were "constantly surprised by the characters and their motivations".
 411Mania gave it a score of seven out of ten, saying that the game is "easy to like and easier to want to get more of."
+1Up.com gave the game a B+ and wrote: "As you'd expect from a Nintendo-published game, the dialogue truly shines -- there's tons of it, and it's all wonderfully written, with tiny touches of humor to liven up an increasingly serious and gripping mystery."
+Nintendo Power gave the game an 8 out of 10, praising the graphics and story while criticizing the game's simplistic puzzles and gameplay.

 The New York Times gave Hotel Dusk an average review, calling it "unrelentingly linear".
 The Sydney Morning Herald gave it three stars out of five, and said: "Having to wait until the game lets you solve a riddle even though you have grasped the solution long ago is particularly galling.
 Players too often feel like passengers on a scripted ride, rather than individual auteurs directing their own unique experience".
 The A.V.
 Club gave it a D+ and pointed out that "while a mystery should keep you alert for clues and misstatements, Hotel Dusk slaps you in the forehead with every new piece of evidence, then patronizes you with reading-comprehension quizzes after every chapter".

 In 2011, Adventure Gamers named Hotel Dusk the 65th-best adventure game ever released.